SaifOmran/Obsidian/Python/Python.md

 print(f"Hello {name}")
 ```

-- In the previous example if the user did not enter the name the program will print "you did not enter your name" and will also output "Enter your name: " again waiting for input until user types any input the program will print "Hello (name)".
+- In the previous example if the user did not enter the name the program will print "you did not enter your name" and will also output "Enter your name: " again waiting for input until the user types any input the program will print "Hello (name)".

 >There is term called "infinite loop", it means that the program stuck in the loop and continuously execute the same thing forever like the next example.
 >